Nigeria's WTO nominee says has "strong support" from Africa

 One delegate described her as "definitely the favourite", especially since European Trade Commissioner Phil Hogan dropped out, and likely to be acceptable to China and the United States.

-The new head's in-tray includes overseeing reforms, clinching a long-overdue multilateral trade deal, coping with a post-COVID recession as well as growing protectionism and U.S.-China trade tensions.
+The new head's in-tray includes overseeing reforms, clinching a long-overdue multilateral trade deal anddealing with growing protectionism and U.S.-China trade tensions as well as tackling the post-COVID-19 global recession.

 "The problems are very deep and challenging but they are not insoluble," she said, stressing the need for reform including of the body's top court which is a priority for Washington.